taoyama/azure-bigcompute/README.md

   * https://github.com/Azure/azure-bigcompute-hpcscripts

-For the latest version, to contribute, and for more information, please go through the README.md.
+For the latest version, to contribute, and for more information, please go through [this README.md](https://github.com/Azure/azure-bigcompute-hpcscripts/blob/master/README.md).

 To clone the current master (development) branch run: